mar1-k/job_posting_analytics/README.md

 - https://github.com/ankurchavda/streamify
 - https://github.com/airscholar/SparkingFlow

-I would also of like to thank [Asaniczka](https://www.kaggle.com/asaniczka) of course for the Dataset that made this project possible.
+I would also like to thank [Asaniczka](https://www.kaggle.com/asaniczka) of course for the Dataset that made this project possible.